umeshkhaniya/ms_tutorial/README.md

 ## Script requirement:
   - ms_analysis.py: This script loads the input file.
+  - weighted_correlation.py: This is to find the weighted correlation coefficient
   - microstate_analysis.ipynb : This is for post processing of microstates.
-  - energy_calculation_ms_count.ipynb: This is for calculating Free energy and Entropy.
-  - pdb_write_ms.ipynb: This is to write microsates into pdb file for visualization purpose.